PierrunoYT/calendar-hub/README.md

 npm install
 ```

-3. Create a `.env` file in the backend directory with your MongoDB connection string
+3. Create a `.env` file in the backend directory with your SQLite configuration.
+For example:
 ```
-MONGODB_URI=your_mongodb_connection_string
+DATABASE_URL=sqlite:./data/db.sqlite
 PORT=3001
 ```